FedericoLevis/JSUDoc/HTML/Readme.txt

-- JSUHeader.html:  Common Header added to all the API JSDoc
+- JSUHeaderAPI.html:  Common Header automatically added to all the API JSDoc
+- JSUHeaderAPI.html:  Common Header manually to all the JSDoc and edited for <h1> and title